parsaeisa/Notes/Software engineering/work culture.md

 - Stacks and their configurations: e.g. Redis, MaridaDB, Nats, Rabbit, etc.
 - Business & technical logic

+One of the most important things in solution design sessions is internal events in the company.
+For example regulations set by each team.
+For example the DBA and the Cloud team may have some rules, they are your infrastucture so you should consider their rules.

+### Where do tasks come from ?

+Based on my knowledge there are two sources of tasks:
+- Business (product): When the business wants to increase the income so it tells product team to design new features.
+- Technical bugs: When there is a logical bug on the production or when the load on a service increases and needs new actions to be scaled.

+About the technical source, you should be engaged with a problem from the beginning, try to give ideas on it.
+Try to suggest tasks to undertake.

+Do not start reading about a task when it is assigned to you.
+Start sooner.

 ## Coding

 > Trying to write a protocol or a database or another famous tool can be thriving.